MIT-CSAIL's Patrick Winston: 'AI is not a threat'

-Patrick Winston, a Professor of Artificial Intelligence and Computer Science at Massachusetts Institute of Technology’s Computer Science and Artificial Intelligence Laboratory, told an audience in Qatar that artificial intelligence was based on a system of using “deduction rules", and not “explanation rules”, as is the case in human reasoning.
+Patrick Winston, a professor of Artificial Intelligence and Computer Science at Massachusetts Institute of Technology’s Computer Science and Artificial Intelligence Laboratory, told an audience in Qatar that artificial intelligence was based on a system of using “deduction rules", and not “explanation rules”, as is the case in human reasoning.

-Dr Ahmed Elmagarmid, Executive Director of QCRI, described Professor Winston as “one of the finest experts in artificial intelligence,” and urged Qatar residents to hear him speak.
+Dr. Ahmed Elmagarmid, Executive Director of QCRI, described Prof. Winston as “one of the finest experts in artificial intelligence”.

 In the Media